- Screen Colours:

 - Black & Yellow

-There are two working farms located in the parish and the premises adjacent to the Forge still provide some small local businesses with a home.
-The tourist industry is also established, with caravan and yurt and self-catering accommodation all being available.
+There are two working farms located in the parish and the premises adjacent to the Forge still provides some small local businesses with a home.
+The tourist industry is now well established, with a touring caravan park, Yurt holidays (regular winners of the Trip Advisor Travellers Choice Award) and a wide range of self-catering accommodation all being available.

-Please enjoy this website - these pages will bring you up to date with these activities and more in the village
+Please enjoy this website - these pages will bring you up to date with all these activities and more in the village.

 David Hepper